bahim22/work/Docs2/bash_cmds.md

 ### Example ssh connect

+>
-> the following example would connect client network 10.0.99.0/24 using a point-to-point connection from 10.1.1.1 to 10.1.1.2
+    - The following example would connect client network
+      - 10.0.99.0/24 using a point-to-point connection
+        - from 10.1.1.1 to 10.1.1.2
->> provided that the SSH server running on the gateway to the remote network, at 192.168.1.15, allows it
+    - Provided that the SSH server running on the gateway to the remote network, at 192.168.1.15, allows it

 ```bash
 # On the client: